tier4/nebula/docs/parameters.md

 This parameter is used to set this preference.

-The canonical return mode strings are `SingleFirst`, `SingleLast`, `SingleStrongest`, `FirstLast`, `FirstStrongest`, `StrongestLast`, and `Triple`.
-For compatibility with existing configuration files, Nebula also accepts the aliases `First`, `Last`, `Strongest`, `Dual`, `LastFirst`, and `LastStrongest` where they are valid for the selected sensor model.
+The canonical return mode strings are `SingleFirst`, `SingleLast`, `SingleStrongest`, `DualFirstLast`, `DualFirstStrongest`, `DualStrongestLast`, and `Triple`.
+For compatibility with existing configuration files, Nebula also accepts the aliases `First`, `Last`, `Strongest`, `Dual`, `FirstLast`, `LastFirst`, `FirstStrongest`, `StrongestLast`, and `LastStrongest` where they are valid for the selected sensor model.
 Individual sensor schemas restrict this parameter to the return modes supported by that model.

 Sensor manufacturers often name dual return modes after the return order in the UDP packet structure.
-For example, one sensor may expose the same conceptual strongest/last mode as `LastStrongest` because that is the packet order, while Nebula's canonical name is `StrongestLast`.
+For example, one sensor may expose the same conceptual strongest/last mode as `LastStrongest` because that is the packet order, while Nebula's canonical name is `DualStrongestLast`.
 These names describe the same return selection, so Nebula accepts manufacturer-specific aliases where needed.

 ### `dual_return_distance_threshold`